jonytipton/GeneBank/README.md

 Bridgette and Aubrey worked on BTree.java and TreeObject.java; Jonathan worked on GeneBankSearch.java and GBFileConvert.java; Samantha worked on GeneBankCreateBTree.java;
 and Matt worked on debugging the different classes.
-Alas, time got the best of us.
-We were unable to resolve issues eminating from the BTree class by official submission time.
 We are of the belief that GeneBankCreateBTree and GeneBankSearch are otherwise functioning(without cache capabilities) based on testing performed.
-The debug team is continuing to work on this issue, but we felt it best to submit something by the deadline

 Extra Credit:
-Cache not yet implemented fully, as such, we have no runtime data to share.
+Cache implemented

+    Using:
+    java GeneBankCreateBTree 0 0 test3.gbk 6 1
+    the time came out to 5 min, 9sec.

+    Using:
+    java GeneBankCreateBTree 1 0 test3.gbk 6 100 1
+    the time came out to 3 min, 47sec.

+    Using:
+    java GeneBankCreateBTree 1 0 test3.gbk 6 500 1
+    the time came out to 3 min, 33sec.